 Silver Wind is one of the first duo of ships entering service for Silversea Cruises in 1994.

-The company Silversea Cruises was formed in 1993 by the Lefebvre family of Rome in Italy and is still a family owned business today.
-The headoffices of Silversea Cruises are located in Monaco.
+The company Silversea Cruises was formed in 1993 by the Lefebvre family of Rome in Italy with their headoffices located in Monaco.
 They work closely together with the company V-ships, the former owner of Sitmar Cruises which was sold to P&O in 1988.
 V-Ships, that is based in Monaco, offers now ship management to several companies and Silver Cloud and Silver Wind were the first two passengerships managed by V-ships since the sale of Sitmar.
 At this time, V-ships manages Regent Seven Seas Cruises and Silversea Cruises, as well as some other cruiseships in recent history like Phoenix Reisen's first Albatros and Swan Hellenic's Minerva.

 Below is the new Silversea funnel marking, a change from the beginnings of the company when the 'S'-logo was presented on the funnels.